openshift/enhancements/enhancements/insights/rapid-recommendations.md

 (it is part of the Insights Operator GitHub repository).
 The schema can evolve over time; we intend to change it only between x-stream and y-stream versions (no backports) to simplify reasoning about differences between data gathered by different Insights operator versions.
+Changes in z-stream versions (backports) will still be possible in cases that we will be unable to handle at the level of the remote configuration service.

 Upon successful validation, the remote configuration will be stored in an immutable configmap, and used to gather data and produce an archive.